luciusmagn/lambdas-and-logos/book.typ

 time over years.
 Setting up snippets, templates, and custom macros might feel like procrastination, but these accelerators make the mechanics of coding disappear so you can focus on the problem-solving aspect.

-=== Ergonomics matter, too
+Let's broaden the scope.
 Physical comfort significantly impacts your ability to maintain focus and write elegant code.
 A good monitor reduces eye strain and lets you see more context at once.
 A comfortable chair prevents back pain during long coding sessions.
 And perhaps most importantly, a good keyboard can prevent repetitive strain injuries that plague many programmers.

-I personally use a Corne v3 split keyboard, which keeps my wrists at a natural angle and reduces the distance my fingers need to travel.
+I personally use a Corne v3 split keyboard, which keeps my wrists at a comortable angle and reduces the distance my fingers need to travel.
 Split keyboards look strange to the uninitiated, but they're designed around human anatomy rather than manufacturing convenience.
 Your tools should adapt to you, not the other way around.

 A decent computer is also an essential investment.
 Waiting for compilation, having your editor lag when opening large files, or experiencing freezes during debugging all break your concentration and cognitive flow.
 The mental context switch caused by these interruptions is far more costly than the seconds you actually wait.

-=== Eliminating distractions

 Perhaps the most insidious enemy of elegant code is the constant barrage of distractions we subject ourselves to.
 Our generation faces unprecedented challenges to sustained focus, and the same device we program on is usually